apache/metron/metron-stellar/stellar-common/README.md

     * pattern - The proposed regex pattern
     * value - The value to replace the regex pattern
   * Returns: The modified input string with replaced values

+### `REST_GET`
+  * Description: Performs a REST GET request and parses the JSON results into a map.
+  * Input:
+    * url - URI to the REST service
+    * rest_config - Optional - Map (in curly braces) of name:value pairs, each overriding the global config parameter of the same name.
+Default is the empty Map, meaning no overrides.
+  * Returns: JSON results as a Map

 ### `ROUND`
   * Description: Rounds a number to the nearest integer.
 This is half-up rounding.